SoraMakes/Termux-Desktops/postmarketOS/issues.md

 Solution:
 A package `kio-kwallet` was missing.
 It is already added in my custom build.

-Note: I decided to use rclone instead as the performance with kio was bad and does not work keepassxc. (rclone config as user and entry in fstab -> mountable via dolphin)
+Note: I decided to use rclone instead as the performance with kio was bad. (rclone config as user and entry in fstab -> mountable via dolphin)

 ## ❌ Boot and initial login are slow
 Boot until login screen is shown takes around 2-3 minutes and login 1-2.
 Thats way too slow.